UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_001_assignment_creation_submission_grading_test_description.md

 42. Click on the "Done" button.
 43. Click on the "Save" button.
 44. Clear the app storage
-45. Login as a student.
+45. Login to the app using the student username and password.
 46. Click on "Courses" tab.
 47. Click on the course name.
 48. Click on the assignment added by teacher.